 If you determine your buying decisions via the reviews that you read, automatically bypass the 5 star ratings.
 Most of them are fake.
 Concentrate on the reviews which have issues with the product, even if they are minor.

-My Phone Experience
+My Smartphone Experience

 One of my earlier cellphones was an Erickson unit which had the standard battery charge connector.
 For some reason the female part of the connector dislodged inside the phone and could not be repaired.
-I have disliked that sort of connector ever since.
+I have disliked that sort of charging interface ever since.
 The iPhone I have now uses the updated Apple plugin connector.
 It is way more reliable and can be plugged in both ways.

 I took one more chance with the iPhone 6 Plus with 128 gigabytes and have had no problems at all.
 My wife has the same phone, but she has 2 issues: the battery seems to fade early and I have had to do a master reset on her phone several times because it tends to lock up.
 Otherwise, it has worked as well.